Child Support Payments: Amount, Length of Time and Enforcement

 As a child support attorney, I advise all of my clients whose children do not primarily live with them to begin making reasonable payments to the custodial parent for the support of the children as soon as possible.

 To avoid any ambiguity, I also instruct these clients to pay with checks or money orders that expressly indicate "child support" on the face of the document.
 I've seen countless parents lose the argument that they bought Junior a bike or a video game system, and thus, should be "cut a break" when paying the retroactive support payment.
 At AAA Family Law we don't just go to court to represent you.
 We make sure to prepare you for what you need to do to get a favorable outcome.

 What happens if a court determines that retroactive payments (arrearages) are due?
 Generally, courts will add a 20% surcharge to the obligor's present payment obligation.
 The paying parent will have to pay this surcharge until the arrearages are paid off.
 However, if a court finds that the paying parent truly lacks the present ability to pay the 20% surcharge, it has the discretion to charge a lower percentage.

-Finally, Florida courts are only empowered to order support for a child until he or she turns eighteen, or graduates from high school after turning eighteen, but before the age of nineteen.
-Florida courts cannot force the extension of a parent's support obligation into the child's college years, as is done in other states.
+Finally, Florida courts are only empowered to order support for a child to last until he or she is eighteen years of age, or graduates from high school after turning eighteen, but before the age of nineteen.
+Florida courts cannot force the extension of a parent's support obligation to last into the child's college years, as is done in other states.
 However, both parents can agree to extend it beyond the age of eighteen and the child's high school graduation date.

-In order to enforce child support payments, the parent that does not receive a court-ordered payments on a timely basis may file a motion for contempt against the obliging parent.
+In order to enforce child support, the parent that does not receive a court-ordered payments on a timely basis may file a motion for contempt against the obliging parent.
 When a court hears this motion, it must determine:

 - whether the paying parent actually failed to timely pay the full amount,